 Charles County wasn’t fully integrated until 1967 a few months before Martin Luther King was assassinated in April 1968.

-According to wikipedia after serving his sentence for manslaughter, Zantzinger returned to running his farm in Charles County but soon began selling real estate.
-In 1986 the IRS confiscated some rundown properties he owned in Charles County however Zantzinger continued to collect rents, raise rents, and even successfully prosecute his putative tenants for unpaid rent.
+After serving his sentence for manslaughter, Zantzinger returned to running his farm in Charles County and began selling real estate.
+In 1986 the IRS confiscated some rundown properties Zantzinger owned in Charles County although he continued to collect rents, raise rents, and even successfully prosecute his putative tenants for unpaid rent.
 In June 1991, Zantzinger pleaded guilty to 50 misdemeanour counts of unfair and deceptive trade practices and was sentenced to 19 months in prison and a $50,000 fine.

 William Zantzinger died January 3 in 2009 but not before telling Dylan biographer Howard Sounes in 2001:

 [Dylan] is a no-account son of a bitch.
 He’s just like a scum bag of the earth.
 I should have sued him and put him in jail.
 [The song is] a total lie.